Boulevards & Byways

 Puerto Rico Tourism Company

 The Puerto Rico Tourism Company will be on your right.
-This building served as the prison from 1837 to 1960.
-Visit the original jail cells located in the back courtyard.
+This building served as the prison from 1837 to 1960 and visitors can view the original jail cells located in the back courtyard.

 Raices Fountain

-The lovely views of San Juan Bay come into focus along with Raíces or Roots Fountain.
-The fountain celebrates Puerto Rico’s rich cultural diversity and historical heritage with Amerindian, African, and Spanish peoples represented.
-Sculpted by Spanish artist, Luis Sanguin.
+Along with the lovely views of San Juan Bay you will see the beautiful Raíces or Roots Fountain.
+The fountain celebrates Puerto Rico’s rich cultural diversity and historical heritage.
+Sculpted by Spanish artist, Luis Sanguin, Amerindian, African, and Spanish peoples are represented.

 Bacardi Factory